shiroyuki/com.shiroyuki.www/docs/source/misc/resume.rst

 *Information Systems & Technology, University of Waterloo, Waterloo, ON, Canada (May 2005 - April 2006)*

-- Assiste on-campus residents and univesity guests to connect to the resident network.
+- Assist on-campus residents and univesity guests to connect to the resident network.
 - Resolve basic technical issues regarding to computers, networking.
 - With the full-time staffs, perform system diagnosis and resolve issues on computer virus and spywares.